Birth tourism: Hong Kong

 As a non-sovereign territory, Hong Kong does not have its own citizenship; the status akin to citizenship in Hong Kong is the right of abode, also known as permanent residence.
-Hong Kong permanent residents regardless of citizenship are accorded all rights normally associated with citizenship, with few exceptions such as the right to a HKSAR passport and the eligibility to be elected as the chief executive which are only available to Chinese citizens with right of abode in Hong Kong.

 According to the Basic Law of Hong Kong, Chinese citizens born in Hong Kong have the right of abode in the territory.
 The 2001 court case Director of Immigration v.
 Chong Fung Yuen affirmed that this right extends to the children of mainland Chinese parents who themselves are not residents of Hong Kong.
 As a result, there has been an influx of mainland mothers giving birth in Hong Kong in order to obtain right of abode for the child.
 In 2009, 36% of babies born in Hong Kong were born to parents originating from Mainland China.
 This has resulted in backlash from some circles in Hong Kong to increased potential stress on the territory's social welfare net and education system.
 Attempts to restrict benefits from such births have been struck down by the territory's courts.
 A portion of the Hong Kong population has reacted negatively to the phenomenon, which has exacerbated social and cultural tensions between Hong Kong and mainland China.
 The situation came to a boiling point in early 2012, with Hong Kongers taking to the street to protest the influx of birth tourism from mainland China.

-In the past (stopped by changes in laws)

-Malta

-Malta changed the principle of citizenship to jus sanguinis on 1 August 1989 in a move that also relaxed restrictions against multiple citizenships.

-India

-Because of an enormous population, India abolished jus soli on 3 December 2004.
-This was in response to the fear of having mass immigration from Bangladesh.
-Jus soli had already been progressively weakened in India since 1987.

-India allows a form of "overseas citizenship", but no real dual citizenship.
-In 2005, India introduced a new category of permanent residency which allowed people of Indian descent to live and work in the country.